rhlee12/met_tools/CyVerse How-tos/Atmosphere VM instructions.md

 You can also confirm the server is running with the command `rstudio-server status`.

 ### Installing other key stuff for R
 Before some key R packages will install, we need to add a few more Linux packages.
-For metScanR/metDownloadR rcurl, rnoaa, httr, RNRCS, and some other packages won't install without these steps.
+For API-calling packages this is important; rcurl, rnoaa, httr, RNRCS, and some other packages won't install without these steps.

 1. Start out by updating your linux packages, some of the stuff that came with R/RStudio may be out of date: `sudo apt update`.
 1. `sudo apt-get install libcurl4-gnutls-dev` - need the libcurl package for rcurl.